keyboardsage/OpenAVMedia/README.md

 `test5` - Plays a webm video file, statically linked to each library.
 `test6` - Same as test5 but links only against libopenavmedia.a

+`test7` - Plays a soundscape of a forest using discrete sound assets.
+It is statically linked to each library.
+`test8` - Same as test7 but links only against libopenavmedia.a

 # Cleaning
 Go into the build directory and run these commands.